Bob Danvers-Walker: Biography

 Bob Danvers-Walker also worked freelance for many radio and television outlets.
 He was the announcer on the "rebel" version of the comedy programme Much-Binding-in-the-Marsh on Radio Luxembourg when the show was in temporary exile from the BBC (1950–51), and for the science-fiction series Dan Dare, Pilot of the Future on the same station (1951–55).
 He took part in the "stunt" programme People are Funny on Luxembourg, recorded around the UK and presented by Peter Martyn.

 The arrival of ITV (commercial television) in 1955 brought new opportunities, including as the announcer on Michael Miles' game show Take Your Pick!
 (1955–68) and its successor programme, Wheel of Fortune (1969–71).
 At BBC Radio, Danvers-Walker was one of the regular presenters of Housewives' Choice throughout the 1950s, and contributed to many other programmes, including in the 1960s Holiday Hour and Countryside.
 For BBC Television he featured regularly in Saturday Night Out.
 He also appeared in a number of feature films, often as himself.

 In 1985 and 1986, he appeared in the documentary Around The World In Seven Minutes And Four Times On Saturday, which was broadcast on BBC Two.

 Danvers-Walker died of cancer in the Churchill Hospital, Oxford, England, on 17 May 1990, and was survived by his wife Vera Nita White, whom he had married in 1933; they had a son and a daughter.
 On an audio clip from Radio Normandy, his colleague Roy Plomley is heard referring to him as "Bob Walker", but he was described as "C. Danvers-Walker" in the station's programme schedules printed in Radio Pictorial on (for example) 3 May 1935.
 Conversely, a 1962 Pathé News Issue Sheet lists him as "R. Walker".

+Honours

+Danvers-Walker was named The World's Most Durable Commentator in the Guinness Book of Records.